papyri/documentation/README.md

 ## Usage

-Running `rake` will run the default task to fetch component repositores and build their documentation.
+Running `rake` will run the default task to fetch component repositories and build their documentation.